 It really shouldn’t surprise you to hear that mold exposure is harmful to your health.

-We now have numerous studies which link exposure to the toxins from mold to MANY medical conditions include:
+We now have numerous studies that link exposure to the toxins from mold to many medical conditions including:

 - Chronic fatigue syndrome

 - Infection sensitivity